sarantium/ashvin/docs/README.md

 ---

+All product managers want to deliver value faster.
+AI products face additional challenges because the domain is new and the result is often non-deterministic.

+This increases uncertainty of inputs and outputs by making it harder to manage, de-risk and control the already chaotic product development lifecycle.

+!!! tip

+    **Grid** helps **AI product managers** use **agents** to create **optimised artifacts** faster

+reduce or embrace uncertainty in order to speed up outcomes.

+Grid is a shared language and generative app but it also **embraces the uncertainty and creativity**.....uncertainty is a feature not a bug. riffing off hallucinations are a feature..

+- face two additional challenges : domain uncertainty and result uncertainty.

+**_Domain Uncertainty_**

+Uncertainty makes this harder, and most pro

+With AI features and products, there is exponentially more domain uncertainty

-**_Positioning_** is a [framework](framework.md) that increases individual certainty and improves group collaboration by providing a precise, shared language for speaking about and connecting the essential activities in the end-to-end product development lifecycle.
+increases individual certainty and improves group collaboration by providing a precise language for connecting essential product outputs.

 **_Generating_** is an [app](https://gridpm.streamlit.app) that increases individual creativity and introduces unpredictability by providing a machine learning interface to explore and draft a wide variety of product artifacts.